 Indian authorities have confirmed the loss of just one fighter and India claims that a MiG-21 was able to shoot down a Pakistani jet that crashed in Pakistan.
 Such claim is not backed by any evidence yet though.

-What remains unclear at this point is the type of jet that downed the MIG-21 Bison: some sources says it was an F-16 others say it was a JF-17 Thunder.
+What remains unclear at this point is the type of jet that downed the MIG-21 Bison – some sources say it was an F-16 others say it was a JF-17 Thunder.

 The JF-17 Thunder is a lightweight, single-engine, multi-role combat aircraft developed from a joint venture between the Pakistan Aeronautical Complex (PAC) and the Chengdu Aircraft Corporation (CAC) of China.
 It’s considered a 4th generation fighter.
 If confirmed, this would be the first kill of an aircraft by the JF-17, although the Thunder shot down an Iranian spy drone in 2017.